The Sample Complexity of Auctions with Side Information: Introduction

 An essential component of interpolating from different distributions is {\em revenue monotonicity}.
 Consider the optimal auction $M$ for a given product distribution $\Dbold$.
 If $M$ is run on values that come from a higher (component wise first order stochastic dominating) distribution, does it get a higher revenue?
 Surprisingly, as far as we know, this fundamental question about optimal auctions was unanswered prior to this paper; we resolve this in the affirmative.
-Another application of this property is in devising mechanisms when only certain statistics (such as the medians) of the value distributions are known (\citet{Azar2013optimal}).\footnote{A natural mechanism to consider in such a setting is the optimal mechanism w.r.t. the minimal distribution with the given statistics.
-Given the value of the median $\mu$, the distribution which is 0 or $\mu$ with probability $\tfrac 1 2$ each is first order stochastically dominated by all other distributions with median $\mu$. } The proof of this property is indirect;\footnote{Direct approaches seem to fail here.
-Consider the following example, where increasing one component distribution first increases the revenue, and then increasing another component {\em decreases} the revenue (all w.r.t. an optimal mechanism for the original distribution).
+Another application of this property is in devising mechanisms when only certain statistics (such as the medians) of the value distributions are known (\citet{Azar2013optimal}).\footnote{A natural mechanism to consider in such a setting is the optimal mechanism w.r.t.\ the minimal distribution with the given statistics.
+Given the value of the median $\mu$, the distribution which is 0 or $\mu$ with probability $\tfrac 1 2$ each is first order stochastically dominated by all other distributions with median $\mu$. } The proof of this property is a nontrivial amortization argument. \footnote{Direct approaches seem to fail here.
+Consider the following example, where increasing one component distribution first increases the revenue, and then increasing another component {\em decreases} the revenue (all w.r.t.\ an optimal mechanism for the original distribution).
 There are two bidders: bidder $1$ has value distribution $U[0,100]$ and bidder $2$ has distribution $U[0,1]$.
 The virtual value functions are $\phi_1 = 2v - 100$ and $\phi_2 = 2v - 1$ respectively.
 If bidder $1$'s distribution is replaced by $U[50,100]$, the revenue strictly increases, since the probability of allocating the item to her (for a high price) increases.
 In fact bidder $1$ always gets the item, except when she has a value in $[50,50.5]$ and bidder $2$ has a value in $[0.5,1]$ with higher virtual value.
 When this occurs the item is sold to bidder $2$ for a low price.
 The probability of this event strictly increases when bidder $2$'s distribution is replaced with a point mass at $1$, and thus the revenue slightly decreases.
-The net effect is still an increase in the revenue, as guaranteed by our theorem.
-This also shows that revenue monotonicity is not true w.r.t \emph{any} mechanism. } we first reduce this to a weaker property, namely monotonicity of the optimum revenue (over a larger class of distributions), using Sion's minimax theorem \cite{Sion1958general}.
-We then show monotonicity of the optimum revenue using convexity of the optimum revenue in the space of distributions.
+The net effect is still an increase in revenue, as guaranteed by our theorem.
+This also shows that revenue monotonicity is not true w.r.t \emph{any} mechanism.} We design two amortized gain functions whose expectations upper and lower bound an auction's expected revenue respectively.
+We then couple the (randomized) revenue of Myerson's optimal auction $M$ on distribution $\Dbold$ and its revenue on a higher distribution based on the quantiles of agents' values.
+We show that for any given quantiles, the first amortized gain of the former is less than or equal to the second amortized gain of the latter.
+See Section~\ref{sec:rev_monotone_proof} for details.